jaideep45/django-react-financepeer/README.md

 * `Go to localhost:3000 to see the front end and you'll see the site!`
 * Upload a valid json with a similar schema to add more entries

+* PS: Though referred the code written by osintalex, I have rebuilt the project from scratch

 ## Tech Stack

 * Python